How to run a successful university giving day

 Don’t overwhelm your audience by presenting them with too many options, but rather focus your Giving Day campaign on a few select causes (no more than five) that you think your community will be able to relate to and feel passionate about.
 This could be a certain scholarship program or a fund such as arts and humanities, diversity, equity and inclusion or medical research to provide new equipment for a much-loved sports team.
 Include personal stories from those who have benefited from this type of initiative in the past to help you ignite support.

-6. Take advantage of your brand + messaging
+6. Lean into your institution’s brand & messaging

 In addition to this, you need crisp, clear messaging that resonates with your audience.